 1. Boost naturally-occurring, germ-killing Nitric Oxide gas in the nasal passages -- either with a high-tech medical device or low-tech humming.
 It's shown promise for both preventing and recovering from COVID-19.

 Here is one of several fantastic videos on the topic from Dr. Irminne Van Dyken, a Kaiser Permanente surgeon in Hawaii.
-There are links below to all the scientific research too.
+There are links to all the scientific research cited too on the blog.

 2. Disover "Four TipsTo Manage Breathlessness After Non-Hospitalised COVID-19 Infection" from the Buteyko Breathing Association in the United Kingdom.

 Here's a simple, compassionate and informative resource for post COVID-19 patients on how to start rehabilitating their breathing as part of their recovery.

 It explains how the virus can disrupt our breathing pattern and offers some ways to get it back to normal, with introductory tools to improve breathing efficiency and control.
 It's a one-page PDF at: https://drive.google.com/file/d/1CfQF2bgjkP51JIYNnuKUiMjw8c_jaQDS/view?usp=sharing As a breathing coach in the San Francisco Bay Area, I received this in an e-mail in early Fall after the British association held a webinar for doctors on this important issue.

 I believe they're saying "non-hospitalized" to specify non-acute cases.
 We breathing educators work with people on lifestyle habits.
 Our work should not be confused with the therapeutic recovery protocols of respiratory and physical therapists in a medical environment for people who are still recovering from acute illness.